Share friendly tech help in one simple step

 Waitlist stays open

-If a zone is already locked, admin can add applicants to waitlist, make them Supporting Ambassadors, share the zone or promote them after demotion.
+If a zone is already locked, the team can add applicants to waitlist, make them Supporting Ambassadors, share the zone or promote them after demotion.

 Approved listing tags